theerawatramchuen/classif_timm/README.md

-# Image Classification Using Vision transformer or other model with 'timm' pretrained weight
+# Image Classification Using Vision transformer or other model in 'timm' pretrained weight model library
 Image Classification Using Vision transformer or various other model with 'timm' pretrained weight

 ### Steps to follow: